aspose-cloud/aspose-cells-cloud-docs/cells/developer-guide/working-with-cells/apply-rich-text-formatting-to-a-cell/_index.md

 ---

 ## **Introduction**
-This example shows how to apply Rich Text Formatting to a Cell using Aspose.Cells Cloud API in your applications.
+This example shows how to apply Rich Text Formatting to a cell, using Aspose.Cells Cloud API in your applications.
 You can use our REST API with any language: .NET, Java, PHP, Ruby, Rails, Python, jQuery and many more.
 ### **cURL Example**
 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}